francescobarbarulo/kubernetes-starter-pack/tutorial/content/en/docs/labs/play-with-docker/02-containerize-an-application.md

 Open the terminal and run the following commands listed below.

-1. Clone the app repository and change the directory to the `app` directory:
+1. Change the direcotry to the home direcotry:
     ```sh
+    cd
+    ```

+2. Clone the app repository and change the directory to the `app` directory:

+    ```sh
     git clone https://github.com/docker/getting-started.git && cd getting-started/app
     ```

-2. Create a file named `Dockerfile` with some content used to create the image:
+3. Create a file named `Dockerfile` with some content used to create the image:

     ```sh
     cat <<EOF | tee Dockerfile